 It was this same Herod who succumbed to the request of the daughter of Herodias for the head of John the Baptist, the cousin of Our Blessed Lord and the prophet who pointed to the long awaited Messiah saying, “Behold the Lamb of God.”

 The world is in turmoil in many ways indeed, but one of the most noteworthy is the terror being wrought by the hands of those descended from the Ishmaelites; the Muslims, who are causing havoc, not just in the Middle East, but all over the globe.

 Daily we see news reports from Iraq detailing how those who are faithful to Jesus Christ, the Lamb of God, are being beheaded for the very same reason John the Baptist was beheaded; for arousing the demonic anger of those in the line of the Ishmaelites by daring to profess the Truth.

 Surely there’s nothing new under the sun; the righteous have ever been slaughtered by the seeds of the serpent from the time of Cain and Abel.

 Even so, something more is at play as it relates to the Muslims, the descendants of Ishmael of whom God said:

 He shall be a wild ass of a man, his hand against every man and every man’s hand against him; and he shall dwell over against all his kinsmen.
 (Gen 16:12)

 What else did God have to say of this wild ass of a man who will be a menace to humanity?

-Notice that God does not say, “I will make of him a great religion;” rather, he promises to make of him a great “nation.”
+Notice that God does not say, “I will make him a great religion;” rather, He foretells of a great “nation” descended from Ishmael.